AshishKapoor/schrodinger/README.md

 1. Create a PostgreSQL / SQLite table that can hold the data instead of the static json file.
 2. Build a REST API that can fetch the data from this cats table and add data to this table.
 (Take a look at [starlette](https://github.com/tiangolo/uvicorn-gunicorn-starlette-docker)).

+## Deployment

+1. Added individual Dockerfile and wrote a docker-compose at the root dir.
+(Should be good for now).